1. Who is on the conference faculty?

 If you are taking an intensive, you will obviously need to arrive on Friday.
 If you’re not attending an intensive on Friday, you do not need to arrive at the conference until Saturday morning.

 4. How do I pick up my registration folder?

-Your individualized conference folder may be picked up from the registration table in the lobby of the Embassy Suites at any of the following times:
+Your individualized conference folder may be picked up from the registration table in the lobby of the Embassy Suites.
+Check the official schedule page for exact times.

 Your conference folder will contain: